We Create Healthy Communities

-In 2014, John Muir Health contributed more than $101 million to improve the health and wellness of our communities.
-Approximately 91 percent of these dollars were specifically targeted at those individuals and families that experience social and economic barriers to improving their health.
+In 2016, John Muir Health contributed more than $121 million to our community benefit activities, with 91% going specifically toward the community members most disadvantaged in terms of health and wellness.
 We are proud of these numbers, which are consistent with our mission to improve the health of the communities we serve with quality and compassion.

 Residency Program Focus On Vulnerable Populations